xewar/emod_hiv_portal/README.md

 # EMOD-HIV Portal

-This project creates a web portal for accessing EMOD-HIV country files.
+This project creates a web portal for accessing EMOD-HIV country files and is a collaboration with the research laboratory of Dr. Anna Bershteyn at NYU's Department of Population Health.

 ## Server instructions

 To view locally, set the development server.
+You can also see an initial prototype [here](https://emod-hiv-portal.vercel.app/).

 ### Installation